How young Tunisian women are developing their professional skills by supporting American youth in STEM

 Nouha, Ons, Chaima, and Arij are four of the over 400 Tunisian youth who have visited the United States through the Thomas Jefferson Scholarship Program during the past 5 years.
 The program consists of the Tunisia Community College Scholarship Program (TCCSP) and the Tunisia Undergraduate Scholarship Program (Tunisia UGRAD), which are funded by the U.S. Department of State and implemented by IREX.

 Teaching technology skills to girls from diverse backgrounds

-Nouha studied computer science as a Tunisia UGRAD scholar at SUNY-Plattsburgh.
+Nouha studied computer science as a Tunisia UGRAD scholar at SUNY-Plattsburgh in 2017-2018.
 While there, she served as a mentor for a weekly technology club run by the Plattsburgh Public Library in collaboration with Girls Who Code.